-With just a few ingredients, you can make candy dots at home.
-Not only will you be re-creating a childhood favorite, but you’ll also place a smile on your kid’s face.
+With just a few ingredients, you can make Candy Dots at home.
+Not only will you be re-creating a childhood favorite, but you'll also place a smile on your kid's face with these Homemade Candy Dots.

 Raise your hand if your kid plays, lives and breathes Skylanders.
 Don't know what I'm talking about?
 Consider yourself lucky. 😉 Judah was introduced to this children's video game last month.
 We caved and bought it for him, and the rest is history.
 He's hooked.
 It's all he wants to talk about.